 Eating with a denture is different from eating with natural teeth.
 Initially it will seem like a chore, eventually you will become accustomed to eating with the dentures.
 After you get your first denture we have you start off slowly with soft foods that are cut into small pieces.
 Chew on both sides of the mouth at the same time to keep even pressure across the denture.
 Slowly you can add new foods and textures to your diet.
 Avoid foods that are extremely sticky or hard.
 Over time you will learn which foods you can eat and which foods will cause trouble with your denture.

 Will the denture change how I speak?

-During the design process of the denture Dr. Baldwin and Dr. Petersen custom design the position of the teeth to help phonetics and pronunciation be most ideal.
+During the design process of the denture Dr. Baldwin and Dr. Burnham custom design the position of the teeth to help phonetics and pronunciation be most ideal.
 It can be difficult to speak clearly when you are missing teeth.
 So, wearing a denture may actually help you be better understood.
 If you find it difficult to pronounce certain words with your new denture, you can practice reading out loud.
 Repeat the words that give you trouble and with time, you will become accustomed to speaking normally with your denture.
 You can also see if small adjustments are possible by coming in for regular checkups.

 How do I take care of my denture?

 Any time that your denture is out of your mouth handle it with care.
 It is a great idea to stand over the sink or move off the tile when removing the denture as it may fall, and hard floors are not soft landings.
 Brush it as often as you would your natural teeth, but don’t ever use toothpaste as it has small abrasives that can make micro scratches in your denture that will then harbor plaque and further stain your denture.
 Use a denture brush (can be found next to all your denture care products at the store) for brushing your denture, the bristles are stiffer and better suited to clean all the angles and surfaces of your denture.
 Using hand soap or a mild dish soap will work if you think you need to have some foaming action.